DevElucass/DevElucass/README.md

 </div>

-Hello, I'm Lucas, software developer, with Backend Jr training in the Oracle-ONE-Alura program for the world from Ti, an area that motivates me and awakens passion every day and I feel useful by developing programs and applications that contribute somehow to a    better people's                      better life of people today.
+Hello, I'm Lucas, software developer, with Backend Jr training in the Oracle-ONE-Alura program for the world from Ti, an area that motivates me and awakens passion every day and I feel useful by developing programs and applications that contribute somehow to a better life of people today.